breadcat/blog.minskio.co.uk/content/quotes.md

 >Ye shall know the truth, and the truth shall make you mad <!-- aldous huxley -->

+>Yes, even if they ask stupid questions <!-- love everyone meme, no matter what -->

 >You are being shagged by a rare parrot! <!-- last chance to see -->

 >You are tending a plant that is dead <!-- star trek discovery -->